WordPress user roles enable you to manage how other people access to your website.

 This role best fits guest posters who are contributing content to your website.

-Subscribers can only perform one task, and that’s it to subscribe to your website.
+Subscribers are allowed to perform only one task, and that’s it to subscribe to your website.
 Typically these are your readers who may want to create an account on your website.
-It’s common to see this role on subscription-based websites.
+It’s common to see this role on subscription-based WordPress sites.

 A subscriber can’t add, remove or modify anything on your website.
 At best, they can only change their login details and change their profile pictures.

 This role will only be needed if you run several WordPress sites (multi-sites) at once.
 The super admin has every power the admin has, plus more.
-As the super admin, you can add and delete websites at will.
-Also, you can add and remove administrators, change the password of other users, etc.
+As the super admin, you can add and delete WordPress blogs at will.
+Also, you can add and remove site admins, change the password of other users, etc.

-How to Create and Assign Roles in WordPress
+How to Create and Assign WordPress User Roles

 You can create and manage roles in your WordPress website in two ways: manually and using a plugin.